TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ---

-### Finish the PWA code so it is compliant to W3 web standards
+### Finish the PWA code, so it is compliant with W3 web standards

-1. Take a screen shot of the website.
+1. Take a screenshot of the website.
 Then size the image to 1080px X 1920px, web optimise the images using [TinyPNG](https://tinypng.com/) and save it to public/icons.

 ```bash
     cd ..
     code manifest.json
 ```

-2. Configure the manifest.json to the PWA standard by inserting the json below and validating the json with [jsonlint](https://jsonlint.com/).
-The manifest.json sets the configuration for the installtion and caching of the PWA.
+2. Configure the manifest.json to the PWA standard by inserting the JSON below and validating the JSON with [jsonlint](https://jsonlint.com/).
+The manifest.json sets the configuration for the installation and caching of the PWA.

 ```json
     {